Improving Topological Detection of Weather Regimes in climate dynamical systems: Methods

-\textbf{(2) Gaussian reference test.} To estimate the level of topological noise expected from an unstructured distribution, we generated $10{,}000$ random points from a three-dimensional Gaussian distribution with unit variance.
-Both method—the KDE–radius and the centrality–radius bifiltrations— were applied.
-For each random sample and each filtration, we recorded the \emph{maximum} lifespan observed for connected components and loops.
+To estimate the level of topological noise expected from an unstructured distribution, we generated $10{,}000$ points from a three-dimensional standard Gaussian distribution.
+We applied both the KDE–radius and centrality–radius bifiltrations, recording the \emph{maximum} lifespan of connected components and loops for each sample.
 The experiment was repeated ten times.
-The largest lifespan observed (no greater than $0.5$) was used as the noise threshold; features with lifespans exceeding this value were considered non-trivial.
+The largest observed lifespan ($\leq 0.5$) was used as a noise threshold, and features exceeding this value were classified as non-trivial.